doctroh/TMEM16A-unbiased-molecular-docking-and-clustering/README.md

 # Unbiased-molecular-docking-and-clustering
-Unbiased molecular docking and clustering for TMEM16A
+Unbiased molecular docking and clustering method for TMEM16A